 Anthony Kennedy Retiring?
-Supreme Court Justice’s Retirement Would Let Trump To Stack Court With Conservatives
+Supreme Court Justice’s Retirement Would Let Trump Stack Court With Conservatives

-Anthony Kennedy could soon be retiring, leaving a vacancy on the Supreme Court and giving Donald Trump the chance to add another members to the court after already placing one within his first 100 days.
+Anthony Kennedy could soon be retiring, leaving a vacancy on the Supreme Court and giving Donald Trump the chance to add another member to the court after already placing one within his first 100 days.

 The Supreme Court has less than a week remaining before adjourning for the summer, and there are intensifying rumors that Kennedy may be planning to retire sometime shortly afterward.
 Trump just nominated Neil Gorsuch to the seat vacated in early 2016 with the death of Antonin Scalia, and Kennedy’s retirement would give him the chance to add another conservative member and shift the balance for the foreseeable future.

 Kennedy, who will turn 81 in July, has been on the court for close to three decades and those close to the justice say he is strongly considering retirement, the New York Daily News reported.
-Other sources close to Anthony Kennedy have also CNN that the Supreme Court justice is “seriously considering” retiring.
+Other sources close to Anthony Kennedy have also told CNN that the Supreme Court justice is “seriously considering” retiring.

 Those close to Anthony Kennedy said a decision on his possible retirement could be coming very soon.